Semi-Bandit Learning for Monotone Stochastic Optimization: Censored and Binary Feedback

 \begin{claim} Under the good event~\eqref{eq:censored-good-E}, for each $c \in[k]$, we have $\TV(\calE_c , \calD_c) \le k \cdot \sqrt{\frac{2 \log(2k/\delta)}{n_c}}$. \end{claim} \begin{proof} Fix any $c\in [k]$.
 We first claim that

 The equality $\sum_{j= b}^c \calE_c(j) = \calE_b(b)$ for $b\le c$ is by construction of the distributions $\calE_c$s: we only move mass from low to high support values.
 The inequality is by Step~4 of \Cref{alg:censored calE construction}, and the last inequality is by the good event \eqref{eq:censored-good-E}.
+Now, for any $b \le c-1$, we have